-Our competencies and services are focused on industrial sectors which are dedicated to the Sustainable Development Goals, and in particular global food security for 10 billion people in 2050.
+Our competencies and services are focused on industrial sectors which are dedicated to enabling global food security for approx. 10 billion people in 2050.

 Highly complex crop varieties developed for specific environmental conditions enable efficient and effective use of area and resources, and thus considerably contribute to worldwide food security.
 At the core of food production, seeds are a key factor.
 However, in light of hybrid varieties, social concerns on a loss of biodiversity and highly dependent farmers shape the public debate and breeding increasingly comes to the forefront.
 Research and development, especially in promising areas such as genetic engineering, are consequently subject to broader justification and explanation of use.

 Based on extensive experience in stakeholder communication, we jointly develop with our clients measures and targeted messaging for meeting controversies and increasing transparency based on scientific findings.
 Thanks to this approach, companies can increase public acceptance for their products and secure future market access.

 Digital transformation is particularly shaping agricultural machine technology.
 Because the natural capacity of agricultural resources is so important for intensive agriculture, responsibility and digital crop production must go hand in hand.
 Digitally-based efficiency improvements and sustainable agricultural practices are not mutually exclusive, but rather they must be jointly understood and implemented.

 Therefore, we at ELFIN translate and integrate sustainable approaches and factors into the further development of precision farming and specific system solutions with our clients.
 The emergent added value is enunciated in a corresponding communication and demonstration explaining the principles and effects on both, efficiency and sustainability.
 Agricultural machine manufacturers can, as a result, strengthen the credibility and customer preference for distinctive, sustainably-oriented products and services.